julianflood1/BAC-Checker-Project/README.md

 (CSS)

 1. Individual bartender page (bartender.cshtml) - list of their patrons WITH METERS MAYBE ZOMG (that part is c#... dammit)
+2. Style links differently than regular text.
+Underline or different color?

 NOTES 6/21
 Nav bar is super nice, but only shows on a few pages.
 Should show on all but home page, maybe even home page as well.
 Not sure what's wrong.